Feadóg soprano D (Mark III) Review

 A little while back, a swell guy named Paul from the Feadóg Teoranta company offered to send me some whistles to review.
 I jumped at the chance.
 I've been meaning to do a review of an inexpensive whistle, since I think that more people own and play the less expensive models than do the high-enders.
 As Paul tells me in his letter, they are now on the Mark III version of the whistle since 2001.

-According to Paul, the Feadóg is the oldest commerically produced whistle in Ireland, and is endorsed by Sémus MacMathúna (Music Officer of CCE, dedicated to promoting Irish music, dance, language and culture) and also by Rob Ó'Geíbheannaigh (Sinead O'Connor's whistler).
+According to Paul, the Feadóg is the oldest commercially produced whistle in Ireland, and is endorsed by Sémus MacMathúna (Music Officer of CCE, dedicated to promoting Irish music, dance, language and culture) and also by Rob Ó'Geíbheannaigh (Sinead O'Connor's whistler).
 Sounds pretty impressive to me.

 Volume: This whistle is medium-range volume.
 Just right for your average session.
 The nickel seems just a touch louder to me.
 But only just a touch.